Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The single Smart Wi-Fi firmware

-The first development is where Linksys made all its standalone routers mesh-ready with the new MR series.
+The first development was when Linksys made all its standalone routers mesh-ready with the new MR series.

 The idea is that each standalone router can also be a mesh member when added to another MR router or a Velop system as a satellite.
 That's the case with most of its Wi-Fi 6/6E broadcasters, such as the MR7350, MR9600, or MR7500 Intelligent Mesh routers.

-While this idea seems great on paper, in reality, these routers only work as well as their intended role: being the sole broadcasters in a home.
+While this idea seems great on paper, in reality, these routers only work as well as they intended: as the sole broadcasters in a home.
 Building a mesh system using this hardware can be hit or miss.

 Linksys maintained some non-Smart Wi-Fi routers with a more traditional web user interface.
 The E8450 Wi-Fi 6 router is likely one of the last of this breed.

 Still, the effort has streamlined Linksys home Wi-Fi hardware.
-Whether you get a Velop or an MR router, the experience is the same -- they all run on the same Smart Wi-Fi firmware.
-Consequently, they all share a common setup process, settings, and features.
-And that's a good thing.
+Whether you get a Velop or an MR router, the experience is the same—they all run on the same Smart Wi-Fi firmware.
+Consequently, they share a common setup process, settings, and features, and that’s a good thing.

 Linksys AXE8400 Atlas Max 6E from above